lalalune/Terminator/README.md

 1. Thank Alex Yanko for posting this work on X (https://x.com/LeopolisDream/status/1804627325583327358), which attracted more people's attention.

 2. I try to open source the code in the next few days.
+(Updating...)

 ## Dicussion